Challenging yet profitable seconds

 - If the required deviation is not met or the price reaction is irrational and not as expected – do not trade.

-- If you were (for any reason) unable to act per original plan at the required moment – do not trade afterwards.
+- If (for any reason) you did not act per original plan at the required moment – do not enter the trade afterwards.

-Following these steps will definitely take beginner trader far into right direction.
+These steps will definitely set the beginner trader on the right path.
 News trading activity can be optimized and made more convenient by using the right tools alongside MT4 platform.
 First off, the computer’s time synchronizer is a crucial tool for news trader.
 Windows’ own synchronization is far less precise and the clock is usually off by several seconds.
-MT4’s own clock is also not very precise, but its biggest issue is, that the time is updated only when the price chart moves.
-Millisecond precision is especially important, when using automatic order script to set buy/sell pending orders only a few seconds before the release.
+MT4’s own clock is also not very accurate, but its biggest issue is that the time is updated only when the price chart moves.
+Millisecond precision is especially important when using automatic order script to set buy/sell pending orders only few seconds before the release.
 Another tool that I use is AutoHotkey keyboard macro program; great versatility and extremely low memory load.
-Before the release it is convenient to open required webpages, tools and notes by a press of a button.
+Before the release, it is convenient to open required webpages, tools and notes by a press of a button.
 For instance, the volume of ForexLive newsfeed service can be adjusted by mouse wheel, without going to the actual tab and dragging the cursor.
-There are plenty of time and effort saving possibilities.
+There are plenty of time/effort saving possibilities.
 Here is my .ahk template with instructions.
 Another important tool for news trader is a screen video-recording app CamStudio.
 Video recording is the best and actually the only way to store analyzable date of a fast (1st minute) price spike’s nature and trading platform’s technical performance (spread, execution).
-Those videos also help to identify own mistakes and bad habits during strategy’s execution.
+Those videos also help to identify own mistakes and bad habits during strategy execution.
 Generally, recorded material improves all the aspects of own news trading.
-I suggest to start recording approx. 15-20s prior news and to stop around a minute after the release, when the most volatile price behavior has settled down.
+I suggest starting recording approx. 15-20s prior news and to stop around a minute after the release, when the most volatile price behavior has settled down.
 Here are the CamStudio settings that I use.
 More conventinal screen capture is done a few hours after the release, to store an analyzable picture of news’ long-term effect.
-Last but definitely not least are the notes on all followed releases every time they occur: chosen strategy and SL/TP/TS values, platform’s performance (spread, execution), spike’s behavior, own actions and implementation of the strategy, improvement suggestions to trade parameters and own mentality.
-Everyone will find an own convienient way to make those notes (e.g. into text or spreadsheet file) and it will eventually become a rather pleasant and refining routine.
+Last but definitely not least are the personal notes on all followed releases every time they occur: chosen strategy and SL/TP/TS values, platform’s performance (spread, execution), spike behavior, own actions and implementation of strategy, improvement suggestions for trade parameters and own mentality.
+You will find own convenient way to make those notes (e.g. into text or spreadsheet file) and it will eventually become a pleasant, self-refining routine.

-In addition to regular calendar-news, there are also surprising large scale events occasionally affecting the global markets: S&P’s downgrades, Japan’s forex interventions, Switzerland’s bank’s (SNB) forex interventions and e.g. setting a 1.2000 floor for EUR/CHF, Euro-zone’s debt and exit issues, oil crises and nature disasters like Japan’s earthquake.
-As past years have shown, influential surprises usually cause price shifts of hundreds of pips in a matter of seconds/minutes and the trend continues for several hours or even days.
+In addition to regular calendar-news, there are also surprising large scale events occasionally affecting the global markets: S&P’s downgrades, Japan’s Forex interventions, Switzerland’s bank’s (SNB) Forex interventions and e.g. setting a 1.2000 floor for EUR/CHF, Euro-zone’s debt and exit issues, oil crises and nature disasters like earthquakes.
+As past years have shown, consequential surprises usually cause price shifts of hundreds of pips in a matter of seconds/minutes and the trend continues for several hours or even days.
 If trader reacts to these in time and in a correct manner, capital gets multiplied with extremely low risk and simple trade management.
 Trailing stop setting, even numbers and Price Action help to maximize the profit and to find a reasonable exit point.

-Somewhat anticipated and predictable major news are being discussed on most forex news sources.
-In our MarketView section there several good alternatives.
-It is worth trying them all and selecting 2-3 that suit you the best; more than one source give a broader perspective right away.
+Somewhat anticipated and predictable major news are being discussed on most Forex news sources.
+In our MarketView section there are several good alternatives.
+It is wise to try them all and selecting 2-3 that suit you the best; more than one source gives right away a broader perspective.
 Personally, I am used to following the updates of ForexLive, FXStreet and ForexTalk.
-MarketView section contains also an live stock-market’s view, which tells the ongoing risk sentiment.
+MarketView section contains also a live stock-market’s view, which tells the ongoing risk sentiment.
 Strong risk appetite or risk aversion might affect the news-time price action even more than the deviation itself.
-On the other hand, the results of certain releases do change the risk sentiment.
-In general, price movements caused by risk sentiment, should never take the trader by surprise, because they may proceed for hours and upto 100-200 pips.
+On the other hand, the results of certain releases can change the risk sentiment.
+In general, price movements caused by risk sentiment should never take the trader by surprise, because they may proceed for hours and up to 100-200 pips.

-Successful news trading required solid experience in (MT4) trading platform and the solid functionality of the platform itself.
-Spread widening around the news release release moment is a widely known challenge and it happens, as far as I know, with all brokers to some extent.
-Fraudulent market makers will of course offer a fix spread option, but still they will intentionally make their spread wider during news.
-On a contrary, a reliable STP broker can have spread widen 5-15 pip or even over 20 pips momentarily, depending on release, time of day and currency pair.
-This is solely due to broker’s liquidity provider(s) situation, which broker itself can not control.
-During the initial spike price “jumps” sometimes even tens of pips in under 1 second.
-Order set during this “jump” actually opens only where the price stops for the first time; same goes for the pending orders.
-In those cases slippage is totally normal, since the STP broker can offer a best available price only when the fast price jump stops somewhere.
-My own experience with Tickmill UK, which has fast servers and deep liquidity pool, showed very low (if any) slippage with all types of trading, except for early Monday-morning market opening gap, when price information from liquidity providers comes with delay.
-In demo practice, which should be done for at least two months, spread fluctuation is realistic, but slippage can not be represented and experienced.
-This is because for demo accounts market prices are not taken from broker’s liquidity provider.
-A general solution for news trading’s spread & slippage challenges is having an experience in price behavior for each release and choosing a suitable trade parameters based on that experience.
+Successful news trading requires solid experience in (MT4) trading platform and solid functionality of the platform itself.
+Spread widening around the news release moment is a widely known challenge and it happens with all brokers to some extent, as far as I know.
+Fraudulent market makers will, of course, offer a fixed spread option, but still they will intentionally widen their spread during news.
+On a contrary, also a reliable DMA/ECN broker can have spread widen by 5-15 pip or even by over 20 pips momentarily, depending on release, time of day and currency pair.
+This is solely due to broker’s liquidity provider(s) situation, which broker itself cannot control.
+During the initial spike, price can sometimes “jump” even tens of pips in under 1 second.
+Order set during this “jump” will actually open only where the price stops for the first time; same goes for pending orders.
+In those cases, slippage is totally normal, since the DMA/ECN broker can offer a best available price only when the fast price jump stops somewhere.
+My own experience with Tickmill UK, which has fast servers and deep liquidity, showed very low (if any) slippage with all types of trading, except for early Monday-morning market opening gap, when the price information from liquidity providers comes with a delay.
+In demo practice, which should be done for at least two months, spread fluctuation is realistic, but slippage cannot be represented nor experienced.
+This is due to the fact, that for demo accounts market prices are not taken from broker’s liquidity provider.
+A general solution for news trading’s spread & slippage challenges is having experience in price behavior for each release and choosing suitable trade parameters based on that experience.